dnsimple/dnsimple-developer/content/v2/registrar.markdown

 ### Errors

-Responds with [HTTP 400](/v2#bad-request) if the domain availability canont be checked.
+Responds with [HTTP 400](/v2#bad-request) if the domain availability cannot be checked.

 Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.